Sustaining our Traditions and Culture

 “We’ve been learning that this is the land where our ancestors were raised, grew up, and lived.
 They hunted, they ate, they slept, they did everything on this land right here.
 It feels good, like I’m doing something they would want me to do.” - Sunny Kennebrew, 7th grade

 When asked what he got out of his first camp as a 6th grader, Kaiser Moses, said, “I feel empowered.
 I feel I can do anything.”
-He returned to camp every summer after until he aged out of the project and is now working a summer job in the Natural Resources Forestry Department.
+He returned to camp every summer until he aged out of the project and is now working a summer job in the Natural Resources Forestry Department.

 “I love the area –how we woke up to thunder this morning.
 I’ve never heard it that loud.
 I think every area in the woods is pretty special but here’s special because we’re all together.”
 Jacynta Myles-Guilford, 6th grade